Garbage Service Information and Frequently Asked Questions

 In 2008, the City of Sparks negotiated and executed a franchise agreement for the collection and disposal of garbage within City limits.
 This franchise is specific to "garbage" as well as the residential curbside recycling program, and applies to all residential households as well as commercial and industrial businesses that generate "garbage."

-Specific rules regarding garbage collection can be found within the Sparks Municipal Code TITLE 7 as well as the executed Franchise Agreement.
-Current collection rates for residential and business accounts may be found here. (revised February 1, 2013)
+Specific rules regarding garbage collection can be found within the Sparks Municipal Code TITLE 7 as well as the executed Franchise Agreement and associated "Exhibit B" and "Exhibit C." Current collection rates ("Exhibit A") for residential and business accounts may be found here. (revised February 1, 2016)

 The City of Sparks is available to assist with any questions concerning the Municipal Code requirements or the franchise agreement itself.
 These calls can be made to 775-353-2273.